BlairStrong/BlairStrong/README.md

 # Welcome to my GitHub page!

 I'm a engineer based in South West, UK.
-I currently use Python as a cyber engineer, but also write I am passionate about building software that makes a difference in people's lives and am constantly learning new technologies and programming languages to expand my skillset.
+I currently use Python as a cyber engineer, but also write in C# and have a couple website projects which use javascript.
+I am passionate about building software that makes a difference in people's lives and am constantly learning new technologies and programming languages to expand my skillset.

 ## Skills